openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 ![Mounting/StandardMountAdapter](./render/thumbnails/Mounting/StandardMountAdapter.png)

-### Mounting/SeatPostMount
+#### Seat post mount

-This part gets attached to the seat post of the bicycle with zipties.
-Hint: A piece of an old bicycle tube can prevent it from turning or shifting.
+The `SeatPostMount` gets attached to the seat post of the bicycle with zipties.

+*Hint: A piece of an old bicycle tube can prevent it from turning or shifting.*

-This is a counterpart to the `Mounting/StandardMountAdapter`, which can slide onto this part's rail and be held in place with a `Mounting/LockingPin`.
+This is a counterpart to the `StandardMountAdapter`, which can slide onto this part's rail and be held in place with a `LockingPin`.

 ![Mounting/SeatPostMount](./render/thumbnails/Mounting/SeatPostMount.png)

-### Mounting/LockingPin
+#### Locking pin

-Screw an M3x16 to M3x20 bolt through this part, such that the bolt's head sits on the long handle's side.
-Now you have a pin that you can push into the hole in the `Mounting/StandardMountAdapter` and turn 180 degrees, holding the pin, and the device, in place.
+Screw an M3x16 to M3x20 bolt through the `LockingPin` part, such that the bolt's head sits on the long handle's side.
+Now you have a pin that you can push into the hole in the `StandardMountAdapter` and turn 180 degrees, holding the pin, and the device, in place.

 ![Mounting/LockingPin](./render/thumbnails/Mounting/LockingPin.png)

-### Mounting/HandlebarRail
+#### Handlebar rail

-Attach this part to the handlebar of your bike with two zipties or a single hose clamp.
+Attach the `HandlebarRail` to the handlebar of your bike with two zipties or a single hose clamp.
 Again, a piece from an old bicycle tube can prevent turning and shifting.

 The large wall contains a pocket for two 20x10x1.9mm neodymium magnets, pushed